-From there, after a visit to a lemon grove and a tasting of lemon dishes and products, we walked down the 398 steps back to Minori, stopping halfway at the family-run agriturismo "Cuonc Cuonc" ("Slowly Slowly") for a snack of homemade goat and sheep cheeses accompanied by several jams and condiments, two salads of ingredients from their vegetable garden, and additional lemon dishes.

-To end on an extremely positive note: about a month after our visit, Minori's super-energetic mayor, Andrea Reale, in his fourth and last term, sent me a press release.
+After a tasting of lemon products, we walked down the 398 steps back to Minori stopping half-way at the family-run agriturismo "Cuonc Cuonc" ("Slowly Slowly") for a snack of homemade goat and sheep cheese accompanied by homemade several jams and condiments, two salads of ingredients from their vegetable garden, and additional lemon dishes.
+To end on an extremely positive note: about a month after our visit, Minori's super-energetic mayor, Andrea Reale, in his fourth and last term, sent me s press release.
 It reported that, according to the media monitoring company Extreme Web Live, Campania was Italy's most photographed region by tourists during July and August 2021: Naples in first place followed by Capri, with Minori as a close third.
 Reale is also the owner of the Hotel Villa Romana where I stayed.
 It has a spa, swimming pool, and the best breakfast in town.
-The sfogiatelle and mini tarts filled with pistachio cream are to die for.
+The sfogiatelle and mini tarts filled with pistachio cream are to-die-for.